skadakar/garble/README.md

 OTP is limited to "abcdefghijklmnopqrstuvwxyz"
 PSK is limited to "abcdefghijklmnopqrstuvwxyz0123456789 ,.-!"
 ROT is limited to "abcdefghijklmnopqrstuvwxyz0123456789"

+Also supports --autoplaylist which will run a random commands found in /config/playlist.txt every random intervals between 3 and 21 minutes until manually shut down.

 Not true random, cannot be trusted for anything outside of fun and games.